 To start the event planning process, please submit an expression of interest form, either by mail or email.
 The admin team at the church will arrange most of these details with you.

-Please note, we are unable to do weddings over the Easter weekend, on Christmas Eve or Christmas Day, or before 3pm on Sundays.
+Please note, we are unable to do weddings over the Easter weekend, on Christmas Eve or Christmas Day, or on Sundays.

 - Legal Requirements (submit Notice Of Intended Marriage)